-7.3 Appeal and Grievance Process25
+7.3 Appeal and Grievance Process27

 Displaced persons will have the right to ask for administrative review when they believe themselves aggrieved by a determination as to eligibility, payment amounts, or the failure to provide comparable replacement housing referrals or the TJPA and/or the TJPA's property management practices.
-If a displaced person chooses to file a grievance, they should contact their Relocation Advisor for additional information and visit the City and County of San Francisco's website for its Relocation Appeals Board at Relocation Appeals Board Mayor's Office of Housing and Community Development (sfmohcd.org)
+If a displaced person chooses to file a grievance, they should file a written appeal with the San Francisco Relocation Appeals Board.
+The appellant will be given a prompt and full opportunity to be heard by the Relocation Appeals Board.
+The appellant has the right to be represented by legal counsel or another representative in connection with any appeal (but solely at the appellant's expense).
+The Relocation Appeals Board will consider all pertinent and available justifications and materials needed to ensure a fair review of the appeal.
+The Relocation Appeals Board will provide the appellant with a written decision with an explanation of the basis for its decision.
+If still dissatisfied, the appellant may seek judicial review of the Relocation Appeals Board decision.